The Pamir Highway

 Day Description

-Day 1 Arrival in Osh.
-Hotel check-in and time to settle in.
-Over a shared lunch we get to know each other and go through the tour briefing.
-In the afternoon, a short test ride to familiarise ourselves with the motorcycles and local conditions.
+Day 1 Arrival in Osh: Pickup at Osh airport, check-in at the hotel, and time to recover from your journey.
+We meet for lunch to get to know each other and go over the tour plan.
+In the afternoon, we take a short test ride to get familiar with the motorcycles.
 Overnight in Osh.

-Day 5 Pass ride to Dushanbe.
-Crossing a nearly traffic-free pass at around 3,300 m, while the support vehicle uses the Anzob Tunnel.
-Afternoon city exploration in Dushanbe and overnight in Tajikistan’s capital.
+Day 5 Pass ride to Dushanbe: We cross a mostly traffic-free pass at around 3,300 m, while our support vehicle takes the Anzob Tunnel.
+In Dushanbe, we explore the capital of Tajikistan.
+Overnight in Dushanbe.

-Day 6 Ride to Kalaikhum.
-Depending on conditions, we take either the winter route or the M41.
-Challenging sections with unpaved roads and water crossings.
+Day 6 Ride to Kalaikum: Depending on conditions, we take the winter route or the M41.
+The route includes challenging sections with unpaved roads and water crossings.
 Overnight in a simple homestay, experiencing warm Tajik hospitality.

-Day 7 Ride to Khorog.
-Following the Panj River through a dramatic gorge that also marks the border with Afghanistan.
-Arrival in the lively university town of Khorog and shared dinner in the evening.
+Day 7 Ride to Khorog: We follow the Panj River through a spectacular gorge that also marks the border with Afghanistan.
+Arrival in the lively university town of Khorog, with a relaxed dinner and overnight stay.

-Day 8 Into the Wakhan Valley to Bibi Fatima.
-Riding along the Afghan border through one of the culturally most fascinating regions of the journey.
-Relaxation at the hot springs of Bibi Fatima and overnight in a homestay.
+Day 8 Continuing to Bibi Fatima: Our journey takes us through the Wakhan Valley along the Afghan border, one of the most culturally interesting regions of the tour.
+Relax in the hot spring at Bibi Fatima and overnight in a nearby village homestay.

-Day 9 Ascent to the Pamir Plateau.
-We continue to gain altitude, reaching elevations of around 4,000 m.
-Thin air is rewarded with crystal-clear views and vast landscapes.
-Overnight in a remote homestay near Bulunkul Lake.
+Day 9 Ride to the Pamir Plateau: We ascend to the Pamir Plateau, reaching heights of around 4,000 m.
+The thin air is rewarded with clear views and wide landscapes.
+Overnight in a remote homestay by Lake Bulunkul.

-Day 10 Riding the Pamir Highway.
-Traversing an almost surreal, moon-like landscape, visiting a small geyser and continuing along the Afghan and Chinese borders.
-Overnight in Murghab, with the option of a hot shower or a traditional Russian banya.
+Day 10 On the Pamir Highway: Explore a near-surreal lunar landscape, visit a small geyser, and continue along the Pamir Highway along the Afghan and Chinese borders.
+Overnight in Murgab, with optional access to a shower or a traditional Russian banya (sauna).

-Day 11 Ride to Karakul Lake.
-Crossing the Ak-Baital Pass (4,655 m), the highest point of the journey.
-Vast landscapes and intense colours accompany us to Karakul Lake.
-Overnight in a guesthouse or homestay.
+Day 11 Ride to Lake Karakul: Today we cross the Ak-Baital Pass at 4,655 m – the highest point of the tour.
+Stunning landscapes and vivid colors accompany us to Lake Karakul.
+Overnight in a nearby homestay or guesthouse.

 Termine & Preise